aviralharsh/Cyber-ANZ/README.md

 # Cyber-ANZ
 This repository contains solutions to all the Tasks in Cyber@ANZ virtual internship provided by InsideSherpa

+**TASK - 1:**

+A word file with proper wxplation of why the email was considered "Malicious" or "Safe" is uploaded in the TASK 1 folder.

+**TASK - 2:**

-These documents and images were extracted from the pcap file provided using WireShark and HxD software.
+The documents and images were extracted from the pcap file provided using WireShark and HxD software.

 My observations and Findings while extracting these files are: